mitchconquer/capstone/README.md

 ## Minimum Viable Product

-Aggregreater (working title...) is an RSS aggregretor that allows users to store feeds, organize them into groups and view and save content easily.
+NewsFocus (working title...) is an RSS aggregretor that allows users to store feeds, organize them into groups and view and save content easily.

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login